TypiCal25/Knowledge/Club Activities/IEEE/Chip-8 Emulator/Chip-8 Emulator.md

 - There is also a 8-bit sound timer which is decremented at a rate of 60 Hz.
 It plays an audio sound until its value is 0.
 - There are also 16 8-bit general purpose registers from V0 to VF.
 VF is also used as a flag register by many of the instructions so it is better to not make use of this register.
 # Memory
 The Chip-8 interpreter uses memory from 000 to 1FF to store the interpreter itself.
+This means that we are storing the interpreter from memory location 0 to 512.